lhinderberger/libvtp/README.md

   VTP instructions, e.g. for the purpose of simulation or mapping VTP to a sampling-like interface

-Additionally, libvtp will contain the CLI tools:
+Additionally, libvtp contains the CLI tools:

 - `vtp-assemble` which assembles VTP Assembly Code into the VTP Binary Format
 - `vtp-disassemble` which derives VTP Assembly Code from VTP Binary Format